Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

 \subsection{Overall performance}

-Table~\ref{tab:overall1} presents the overall performance of the WavLM models under varying levels of sparsity.
+Table~\ref{tab:overall1} presents the overall performance of the WavLM-based diarization system under different sparsity levels.
 Both the number of parameters and the number of MACs are considered as pruning objectives.
 For clearer comparison, we also report the post-pruning characteristics of each WavLM model, including the number of parameters, MACs, and inference speedup relative to the unpruned model.
 Further discussion is provided in Section~\ref{subsec: cnn_trans_inference_time}.
 To ensure a robust evaluation of inference acceleration, each setting is executed five times, and the average inference speedup is reported.

 For reference, results using traditional filterbank (Fbank) features as input to the Conformer model are also provided.
 As shown, WavLM-based models consistently outperform those using Fbank features, with the Large model achieving better results than the Base+ one in all settings.
-For both WavLM Base+ and WavLM Large, our pruning method maintains performance comparable to that of the unpruned models, even at 80\% sparsity.
-This observation holds consistently across different pruning objectives.
-At 90\% sparsity, a greater acceleration of inference can be achieved, although typically at the expense of some performance degradation.
+Both pruned WavLM Base+ and Large models retain performance comparable to their unpruned counterparts even at 80\% sparsity, and this trend remains consistent across different pruning objectives.
+At 90\% sparsity, a higher inference speedup can be achieved, albeit typically at the cost of some performance degradation.

 In terms of diarization performance, there is no significant difference between using the number of parameters or MACs as the pruning criterion.
 However, the pruning behavior is strongly influenced by the selected objective, with each criterion more effectively constraining its respective target metric.
 For example, when pruning is guided by MACs, the resulting models typically achieve the desired MAC count, but the number of parameters often becomes difficult to control.
 Interestingly, pruning based on parameter count generally tends to yield MACs comparable to those achieved by pruning directly for MACs, and in the case of WavLM Base+, sometimes even lower.
 In contrast, pruning for MACs frequently results in models with substantially higher parameter counts.
 These findings suggest that using the number of parameters as the pruning objective may offer a more favorable trade-off between model efficiency and performance.
-Unless otherwise stated, we adopt parameter count as the default pruning objective in the subsequent experiments.
+We therefore adopt it as the default pruning criterion in subsequent experiments.

 Besides, our experiments reveal distinct pruning patterns between WavLM Base+ and WavLM Large.
 When pruning by parameter count at the same sparsity level, the pruned Base+ model achieves significantly higher inference acceleration than the pruned Large model (e.g. when using a single GPU, 4.0$\times$ vs. 2.6$\times$; 5.9$\times$ vs. 3.4$\times$).
 However, this discrepancy vanishes when MACs are used for pruning: in such cases, the pruned Base+ models often become slower, while the Large models benefit from considerable speedups.
 Additionally, although MACs are generally correlated with computational complexity, they are not always reliable indicators of actual inference speed.
 For instance, when pruning WavLM Large using either objective, the resulting models may exhibit similar MACs but differ substantially in real-world acceleration.